-Special note to community college personnel: The specialization in education, training and development requires for admission the equivalent of an associate degree in an occupational area.
-Transfer students who have completed a two-year associate in applied science (A.A.S.) degree program may qualify to apply for our Capstone Option, in which students make a contract with SIUC and the Department of Workforce Education and Development that will give them maximum credit for transfer work and guarantee their graduation with the completion of no more than 60 additional hours of work.
+Special note to community college personnel: The specialization in administrative service training allows transfer students who have completed a two-year associate in applied science (A.A.S.) degree program to qualify to apply for our Capstone Option, in which students make a contract with SIUC and the Department of Workforce Education and Development that will give them maximum credit for transfer work and guarantee their graduation with the completion of no more than 60 additional hours of work.
 Credit hours may also be awarded for work experience and for other post-secondary vocational training and course work.
 Students' Capstone Option applications must be on file by the end of their first semester at SIUC.
 Additional qualification requirements are detailed under "Capstone Option," p.
-38.
+34.

-Approximately a third of your course work will be devoted to a General Education program required of all students pursuing an undergraduate degree.
-The remainder of your program will concentrate on the specific requirements of your concentration which include course work in accounting, management, finance, office systems and specialties, and computer information processing.
+Approximately a third of your course work will be devoted to a university core curriculum required of all students pursuing an undergraduate degree.
+The remainder of your program will concentrate on the specific requirements of your specialization which include course work in business, office systems and specialties, computer information processing, and training and development.